hydrationdynamics/flardl/README.md

-Queueing algorithms that rely upon per-file rates as the pricipal control mechanism implicitly assume that queue statistics can be approximated with a normal distribution.
+Queueing algorithms that rely upon per-file rates as the pricipal control mechanism implicitly assume that queue statistics can be approximated with a normal-ish distribution, meaning one without a long tail.
 In making that assumption, they largely ignore the effects of big files on overall download statistics.
 Such algorithms inevitably encounter problems because **mean values are neither stable nor characteristic of the distribution**.
 For example, as can be seen in the fits above, the mean and standard distribution of samples drawn from a long-tail distribution tend to grow with increasing sample size.
 In the example shown in the figure above, a fit of a normal distribution to a sample of 5% of the data (dashed line) gives a markedly-lower mean and standard deviation than the fit to all points (dotted line) and both fits are poor.
 The reason why the mean tend to grow larger with more files is because the more files sampled, the higher the likelihood that one of them will be huge enough to dominate the average values.
 Algorithms that employ average per-file rates or times as the primary means of control will launch requests too slowly most of the time while letting queues run too deep when big downloads